GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Added missing `emptyContent` and `loadingContent` parameters to `MessageList` inner components.

 ### ⬆️ Improved
+- Added default date and time formatting to Channel and Message items.

 ### ✅ Added
+- Added `DateFormatter` option to the `ChatTheme`, to allow for date format customization across the app.
+- Added a `Timestamp` component that encapsulates date formatting.
+- Added a way to customize and override if messages use unique reactions.

 ### ⚠️ Changed